Pulse: An app-based teen pregnancy prevention intervention

 - Streamlining the enrollment process improved recruitment numbers.
 The evaluation team changed the process so that users were automatically directed from social media ads to the screener, instead of to the study landing page.
 In addition, we changed the format of the screener questions so they were all located on a single page instead of a “question-per-screen” format.
 Since most participants took the screener on their phone, this resulted in a large increase in screener completions—from 9 percent to over 90 percent.

 - Targeted recruitment enabled specific sub-groups to be recruited.
 Enrolling such a large sample of racial and ethnic minority participants in such a narrow age group was a major study achievement.
-We carefully refined the content of the social media ads and the specified audience to target sub-groups, which resulted in a higher influx of participants within the preferred sample populations (18- and 19-year-old black and/or Latina women).
+We carefully refined the content of the social media ads and the specified audience to target sub-groups, which resulted in a higher influx of participants within the preferred sample populations (18- and 19-year-old Black and/or Latinx women).

 Contributors: Genevieve Martínez-García, Milagros Garrido, Nicholas Sufrinko, and Emily Miller.